erik78se/juju-operators-examples/observed/README.md

 This charm demonstrates how to integrate with [Canonical Observability Stack (COS)](https://charmhub.io/cos-lite).

-It ships a dashboard, a prometheus alart rule and a loki alert rule.
+It ships a dashboard, a prometheus alert rule and a loki alert rule.

 ## Usage